PaulisMatrix/sushi-mart/README.md

           vii.
 POST: /api/v1/users/add-review - add a review for the purchased product.

 4. Orders are not deleted when a productItem or customer is deleted so as to maintain history.
 Rather they are marked as `is_active=false`

+## TODO:

+- Use pgx as the database driver instead of the default one.
+- Use docker for easy setup.
+- Add more tests.
+- An analytics dashboard displaying order trends and product popularity.(use websockets here)
+- A frontend with good UI. (use react?)
+- Use a much reliant rabbitmq as the msg broker instead of redis.